ciol-researchlab/Context-Aware_Translation_MAS/README.md

    curl -fsSL https://ollama.com/install.sh | sh
    ```

-   **Explanation:** This command downloads and executes the Ollama installation script directly from their official website.
-The `curl` command fetches the script, and the `-fsSL` flags ensure that the process is silent and fails gracefully if any issues arise.
-Piping (`|`) the output to `sh` executes the script, installing Ollama on your system.

 b. **Start the Ollama Server and Download the Llama3 Model:**

    ```bash
    ollama serve & ollama pull aya-expanse:8b
    ```

-   **Explanation:** The first part, `ollama serve &`, starts the Ollama server in the background, allowing it to handle requests without occupying the terminal.
-The ampersand (`&`) ensures that the server runs as a background process.
-The second part, `ollama pull aya-expanse:8b`, downloads the Llama3 model to your local machine, making it available for use with Ollama.

 c. **Install LiteLLM with Proxy Support:**